Kong/docs.konghq.com/app/_catalog/_init/my-extension/index.md

 type: # (required) String, one of:
   # plugin          | extensions of the core platform
-  # api-integration | extensions of the Kong Admin API
+  # integration     | extensions of the Kong Admin API
   # dev-mod         | enhancements of the Kong dev portal

 desc: # (required) 1-liner description; max 80 chars